Lattice embeddings in percolation: Open questions

-\section{Open Questions}
+\section{Open questions}

+\begin{longlist}[5.4.] \item[5.1.]
 Derive quantitative versions of Theorem \ref{main}.
-For example, fix $d,M,p$, and let $N=N(n)$ be the smallest integer such that there exists an $M$-Lipschitz injection from the cube $[ 1,n]^d\cap\Z^d$ to the open sites of $[1,N]^d\cap\Z^d$ with probability at least $\tfrac12$.
-How does $N$ behave as $n\to\infty$?
+For example, fix $d,M,p$, and let $N=N(n)$ be the smallest integer such that there exists an $M$-Lipschitz injection from the cube $[ 1,n]^d\cap\Z^d$ to the open sites of $[1,N]^d\cap\Z^d$ with probability at least $\frac12$.
+How does $N$ behave as $n\to\infty$? \item[5.2.]
 For which graphs $G$ and which $M$ is it the case that for $p$ sufficiently close to $1$ there exists an $M$-Lipschitz injection from $V(G)$ to the open sites of $V(G)$ (where $M$-Lipschitz refers to the graph metric of $G$)?
-Theorem \ref{main}(c) shows that for $\Z^d$, no $M<\infty$ suffices.
+Theorem \ref{main}(c) shows that for~$\Z^d$, no $M<\infty$ suffices.
 On the other hand, for the $3$-regular tree, $M=2$ suffices, by the well-known fact that percolation on a 4-ary tree contains a binary tree for $p$ sufficiently close to $1$.

+\item[5.3.]
 We may interpolate between $1$-Lipschitz and $2$-Lipschitz maps as follows.
 Let $S$ be a subset of $\{-1,0,1\}^D$, and let $G$ be the graph with vertex set $\Z^D$ and an edge between $u,v$ whenever $u-v$ or $v-u$ belongs to $S$.
-For which $d$, $D$, and $S$ does there exist an injection from $\Z^{d}$ to the open sites of $\Z^{D}$ that maps neighbours in $\Z^d$ to neighbours in $G$?
+For which $d$, $D$ and $S$ does there exist an injection from $\Z^{d}$ to the open sites of~$\Z^{D}$ that maps neighbors in~$\Z^d$ to neighbors in $G$?